Stop Covering Your Butt!

 - Wear baggy clothing to cover some part of your body

-- Negatively compare yourself to the person sitting next to you or some celebrity
+- Negatively compare yourself to the person sitting next to you or to some celebrity

 - Don’t eat, spend money, or even sleep in public out of fear someone might think you are lazy or irresponsible